 The word escutcheon can be used as a metaphor for a family’s honor.
-There are a number of different shapes of shield, such as the common heater style (modern medieval French and English), modern French, cartouche (oval), and lozenge or diamond (usually borne by woman).
+There are several different shapes of shield, such as the common heater style (modern medieval French and English), modern French, cartouche (oval), and lozenge or diamond (usually borne by women).

 Identifying each other!

 In medieval times knights would use a coat of arms to identify themselves.
 During competitions, an announcer, (a herald), would introduce the knights.

 The crowd could distinguish a knight by the design that was emblazoned on his shield, helmet, and armor.

 The coat of arms thus signified all of a knight’s achievements and the impressive battle gear that he wore.
 Because of this, it evolved into a status symbol.